topimg

 African American Settlements in Cass County, Michigan

-In 1846, an estimated 100 Freedom Seekers in Cass County, mostly in Penn and Calvin Townships.
-In 1850 the U.S. Census for Cass County listed 389 free Black people living there.
+In 1846, approximately 100 freedom seekers were in Cass County, primarily in Penn and Calvin Townships.
+In 1850, the U.S. Census for Cass County listed 389 free Black people living there.
 This Black community is still in existence today.

-Near Calvin Community Chapel and the picnic area is a cemetery where members of the local community were buried.
-Many of the family names on the headstones are the same as those found in the Nicholsville Cemetery in Volina Township (Cass County, Michigan) and in Porter-Rea Cemetery in Union Township (St. Joseph County, Indiana).
-This illustrates the strong relationship that has existed between the African American families in these areas.
+Near the Calvin Community Chapel and the picnic area, you can find a cemetery where members of the local community were buried.
+Many of the family names on the headstones are the same as those found in the Nicholsville Cemetery in Volinia Township (Cass County, Michigan) and in the Porter-Rea Cemetery in Union Township (St. Joseph County, Indiana).
+This illustrates the strong relationship that has existed between African American families in these areas.

-Along with the Calvin Center School was the Thompson’s Corner School.
-This was also a one-room schoolhouse where both Black and White students from the area attended school.
-The school master was Bert Riley.
-The school was located at the intersection of Marcellus Highway and Lawrence Road.
+Along with the Calvin Center School, there was the Thompson’s Corner School.
+This was also a one-room schoolhouse where both Black and white students from the area attended school.
+The schoolmaster was Bert Riley.
+The school was at the intersection of Marcellus Highway and Lawrence Road.

 The Powell Family and Early Black Churches in South Bend

 In 1850, there were five Black families listed in the U.S. Census taken in South Bend.
-In 1858, Farrow and Rebecca Powell, their children and their grandchildren bought properties and built homes in South Bend and Mishawaka, Indiana.
-Their homes were located on the south side of South Bend between South Michigan and Main Streets.
+In 1858, Farrow and Rebecca Powell, their children and their grandchildren, bought properties and built homes in South Bend and Mishawaka, Indiana.
+Their homes were on the south side of South Bend, between South Michigan and Main Street.
 There were also Powell family members living around the Cedar Street area in Mishawaka.
 The Powells were very active in their church, Olivet A.M.E., as well as in the social and business life of the community.
 It is interesting to note that Elijah, Colonel and James Powell, sons of Rebecca and Farrow Powell, served in the Civil War.
-Colonel and James enlisted as Whites (they were very light-skinned).
+Colonel and James enlisted as white (they were very light-skinned).

 Farrow (sometimes spelled Pharoah) and Rebecca Powell, along with many of the descendants of the William Bryant family, are buried in South Bend’s City Cemetery.